 Key Stage Four

-The BTEC Level 2 course is equivalent to one GCSE and when successfully completed and is graded at pass, merit, distinction and distinction star.
-Students are required to complete three components of study with a number of tasks in each ranging from recording a musical product, using a digital audio workstation to researching genres of music.
-Lessons are a mixture of practical and theoretical and students are taught to comfortably use both Windows and Mac operating systems.
-Students use Logic to create and produce their work.
+The BTEC Level 2 course is equivalent to one GCSE and when successfully completed is graded from Level 1 pass to Level 2 distinction.
+Students are required to complete three components of study with a number of tasks in each ranging from recording a musical product to using a digital audio workstation to researching genres of music.
+Lessons are a mixture of practical and theoretical and students are taught to use both Mac operating systems.
+Students use Logic or YuStudio to create and produce their work.
 This course provides them with the skills to pursue either (or both) of the Level 3 BTEC courses.

 Key Stage Five